• Skip to primary navigation

 This frosting will taste and feel best in your face when eaten at room temperature, so if storing your befrosted goods in the fridge, be sure to let them sit out for 30 minutes before nomming to soften the frosting.

-*Bojon appétit!
-For more Bojon Gourmet in your life, follow along on Instagram, Facebook, or Pinterest, purchase my gluten-free cookbook Alternative Baker, or subscribe to receive new posts via email.
-And if you make this less-sweet frosting recipe, I’d love to see.
-Tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.*
+Bojon appétit!
+For more Bojon Gourmet in your life, follow along on Instagram, Facebook, YouTube, or Pinterest, purchase my award-winning gluten-free baking cookbook Alternative Baker, or subscribe to receive new posts via email.
+And if you make this less-sweet frosting recipe, I’d love to know.
+Leave a comment and rating below, and tag your Instagram snaps @The_Bojon_Gourmet and #bojongourmet.

 Cream Cheese Frosting Recipe